Below is a list of the questions we are most frequently asked by guests before booking dog sledding trips.

 Of course!
 Dog sledding is a fabulous family activity.
 In fact father/son and mother/daughter combinations are increasingly joining us to celebrate a graduation, birthday or spring break!

-For most of our winter trips the minimum age is 10 years old.
-All children will be riding on the same sled and stay in the same accommodations as their parents or guardians and will receive the following discounts: Children 10-12 years old receive a 30% discount.
-Children 13-15 years old receive a 20% discount.
+For most of our winter trips the minimum age is 12 years old.
+All children will be riding on the same sled and stay in the same accommodations as their parents or guardians.
+We offer a 20% discount for kids between 12-15.
 Youth 16 and older are treated as adults and as such charged full fare.
 Due to the rugged nature of our backcountry trails, participants must be a minimum of 16 years old in order to drive a dog sled..
 This is not only for the safety of participants, but for the safety of the dogs as well..

 Please see specific trip descriptions for any additional restrictions.